 New electronic monies like central bank digital currencies, Bitcoin, or crypto dollars are not account-based.
-They are cryptographically secured bearer-asset nodes in a massively multi-client open-state database network.
+They are cryptographically secured asset nodes in a massively multi-client open-state database network.
 This electronic money is network software.

 Building network software is very hard work, and creating the right incentives between participants so the network flourishes and scales is even harder.

 Just ask Google.
 Their failed Google+ social network at one point had 1,000 Google engineers working on it.
 If 1,000 of the smartest engineers in the world could not build a social network people want to use, why do central banks assume they can build network software money people want to use?
 Understanding how auctions work is not enough to build eBay.

 In fact, cryptocurrencies and central bank digital currencies are actually more difficult to build than most software (like social networks) because it is not easy to upgrade them or fix bugs once you've shipped.
 In this way, building network software money is more like building hardware than it is like building software.